+In line with Company's growth strategy and cash-generative characteristics, the board has recommended dividend of 30% per share.
 In the second half of FY 21, US countertop industry recovered faster than our industry expected.
 People spent more time in their homes due to the pandemic and shifted disposable income from travel, entertainment and leisure activities to home improvement projects.
 The office, hospitality and retail sectors have remained under pressure due to Covid, which kept commercial countertop demand depressed due to business investments being postponed or cancelled.
 Even as order rates increased, our manufacturing levels continued to be impacted by government restrictions, Covid-related disruptions and employee absenteeism.

 In March 21, PESL commercialised operations at its new unit which we believe is the world's most technologically advanced quartz facility.
-Through state-of-the-art automation at this new unit, PESL would be able to develop more sophisticated visuals such as luxury marble looks to distinguish our products and improve our margins.
+Through stateof-the-art automation at this new unit, PESL would be able to develop more sophisticated visuals such as luxury marble looks to distinguish our products and improve our margins.
 From a long-term perspective, this expansion should make the Company stronger, more diversified and more profitable.
 Looking ahead, we strive to build a strong and innovative product pipeline, increase operational margins, focus on branding, and grow our visibility in both domestic and foreign markets.